 In short, there’s no such thing as a definitive line of questioning.
 Certainly what your needs and values are will likely differ wildly from your friends or co-workers.
 Nor should you spring these questions up in rapid succession out of the blue.
 It’s a date, not a job interview.
 They’ll only feel relaxed and comfortable enough to answer them at the right place and the right time.
 Which could be your first date, in a follow up email or even six months down the road.

-To sum up, choosing the right questions to ask is an art form.
+To sum up, choosing the right questions to ask a girl or a guy is an art form.
 So is a relationship.
 But like any great piece of art, what they reveal isn’t always apparent at first glance.
 Just make certain their palette suits your canvas.

 Ready to win over your date and unleash your secret weapon of seduction?